boazsegev/iodine/README.md

 Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached ~1024 active connections...
 I'm sure I just don't know how to use EventMachine, but that's just that.

-But hey, you're here - why not take Iodine out for a spin and see for yourself?
+Besides, you're here - why not take Iodine out for a spin and see for yourself?

 ## Do you want to contribute?

 Yes, please, here are some thoughts:

 * I'm really not good at writing automated tests and benchmarks, any help would be appreciated.
+I keep testing manually and it sucks (and it's mistake prone).

 * Anybody knows how to document Ruby API written in C?